 We’re pioneering effective and scalable solutions for community-led fisheries management and conservation.
 We’re a global leader in blue carbon conservation.

-We’re building sustainable community aquaculture and nature tourism businesses.
+We’re supporting sustainable community aquaculture and community based ecotourism businesses.
 We’re developing innovative approaches for integrating community health services with marine conservation.

 We’re strengthening local leadership and building civil society networks, helping to create inclusive organisations that will long outlive our support.